Ighalo’s Manchester United snatch UCL qualification from Ndidi & Iheanacho’s Leicester City | Goal.com

 See you next season, @ChampionsLeague 😉#MUFC #UCL pic.twitter.com/gUjoM8bZ7C

-Brendan Rodgers’ men had several chances to take a comfortable lead in the first half but they could not find a goalkeeper David de Gea.
+Brendan Rodgers’ men had several chances to take a comfortable lead in the first half but they could not find a way through as goalkeeper David de Gea denied them on several occasions.

 Nigeria’s Wilfred Ndidi fluffed a promising chance after Nemanja Matic gave away the ball on the edge of the Red Devils’ box, with Rodgers’ team dominating ball possession.

-Fernandes sent Anthony Martial through on goal and he was brought down by a combination of Wes Morgan and Evans, with referee Martin Atkinson awarding the visitors a record 14th spot-kick in a single Premier League season.
+Fernandes sent Anthony Martial through on goal and he was brought down by a combination of Wes Morgan and Evans, with referee Martin Atkinson awarding the visitors a record 14th spot-kick, the most any team has received in a single Premier League season.

 The 25-year-old Portugal international sent Peter Schmeichel the wrong way to give United the lead after 71 minutes.